In this section

 URI requirements for database connection

 1.Only the tcp:// and unix:// scheme prefixes (for local UNIX sockets) are used.
-Database-specific prefixes (such as postgresql:// and mysql://) are not supported.
-Path to a SQLite database file is specified with the file:// scheme prefix.
+Database-specific prefixes, such as postgresql:// or mysql://, are not supported.
+Path to an SQLite database file is specified with the file:// scheme prefix.

 2.If the <host> field is not specified in the URI or the localhost host is specified, the 127.0.0.1 host address is substituted.
 In this case by default the connection to MySQL and PostgreSQL databases is established using a local UNIX socket despite that a network connection is specified.

-3.If URI fields (such as <user>, <password>, <database name>, and so on) or the connection parameter string contain special characters (space, column, and so on), use hex coding, for example:
+3.If URI fields (such as <user>, <password>, <database name> and so on) or the connection parameter string contain special characters (a space, a colon and so on), use hex coding, for example:

 Parameter name